devhelpr/agent-loop/readme.md

 This project is a simple coding agent implemented with an Agent Loop architecture.

-It runs OpenAI LLM calls in a loop and depending on the response, it can read files, search the repo, write patches, run commands, and evaluate work quality.
+It runs AI LLM calls in a loop using Vercel's AI SDK v5 and depending on the response, it can read files, search the repo, write patches, run commands, and evaluate work quality.
 The agent continues this loop until it reaches a final answer or a maximum number of iterations.

+## Supported AI Providers

+The agent supports multiple AI providers through Vercel's AI SDK v5:

+- **OpenAI** (GPT-4o-mini, GPT-4, etc.)
+- **Anthropic** (Claude 3.5 Sonnet, etc.)
+- **Google** (Gemini 1.5 Flash, etc.)

+You can switch between providers using the `--provider` CLI option or by setting the appropriate environment variables.

 ## Key Features